Dviros/EDR_SinkHole/README.md

 ## What's This About?

-With everything going on with COVID-19 situation, a lof of organizational employees are using their endpoints outside of the safe perimeter of the organization.
+With everything going on with COVID-19 situation, a lof of organizational employees are using their endpoints outside of the safe perimeters of the organization.
 But, DNS are still an issue in today's world:

 We found out that by creating a DNS Sinkhole in the LAN's DNS server, and blocking specific addresses (mainly single ones per EDR), it it possible to remove visibility on the machine in both telemetry and remote control processes.